mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

 something like: |scheduled change without signoffs|

-When RelEng reviews it they will look at the Mapping, Fallback Mapping, and Backgound Rate (circled above).
+When RelEng reviews it they will look at the Mapping, Fallback Mapping, and Background Rate (circled above).
 If everything looks good to them, they will click on the “Signoff as…” button and be presented with a dialog like: |signoff modal dialog|